Xaxis/jquery.overflow/README.md

 A jQuery plugin for responding to elements that have overflowed the viewport.

 jQuery.overflow allows you to fire two separate callbacks.
-One callback (`over`) which fires continuously when an element is outside of the viewport (fully or partially) and another (`under`) that fires once when an overflowed element is no longer overflowed from a direction (top, right, bottom, or left).
+One callback `over` which fires continuously when an element is outside of the viewport (fully or partially) and another `under` that fires once when an overflowed element is no longer overflowed from a direction (top, right, bottom, or left).

-A practical usage example might be keeping a popup message box visible when a browser window is being resized.
+A practical usage example might be keeping a popup message box visible when a browser window is being resized: often a popup message box should display to one side of an element in larger viewport conditions but when the viewport reaches a smaller dimension that same message box should be able to intelligently relocate itself elsewhere. jQuery.overflow provides an easy and semantic mechanism for responding to situations like these and many others.

 ## Author